jwszol-classes/tp-2022-sMichalKacz/README.md

 #### **MainWindow.xaml** and **MainWindow.xaml.cs**
 This two files are responsible for layout of main window.
 They define place of buttons and other structures.
 In **MainWindow.xaml.cs** is also including creator of building with floors and lifts.
 #### **SettingsWindow.xaml** and **SettingsWindow.xaml.cs**
-This files are responsible for service all data that user could change:
+This files are responsible for service all data which user could change:
 1. Number of floors
 2. Human weight
 3. Limit of the total weight of passengers in the lift